Primary Certificate in Rational Emotive Behaviour Therapy and Counselling

 • gain knowledge of Rational Emotive Imagery and Resilience Enhancing Imagery

 • understand the benefits of undertaking shame attacking and low frustration tolerance exercises

 • understand the difference between self-esteem and self acceptance

 The trainer is Professor Stephen Palmer PhD CPsychol FAREBT an Albert Ellis Institute, New York, Certified Supervisor for REBT and AREBT Accredited REBT Senior Therapist, Supervisor, Trainer and Coach.
 He received his REBT training in London and New York.
 He holds the European Certificate in Psychology and the European Certificate of Counsellor Accreditation.
-Currently he is Vice Chair and Fellow of the Association for Rational Emotive Behaviour Therapy.
-He has been using REBT within his therapeutic and training practice for over 25 years and has adapted it to the field of coaching and coaching psychology.
+Currently he is Chair and Fellow of the Association for Rational Emotive Behaviour Therapy.
+He has been using REBT within his therapeutic and training practice for 30 years and has adapted it to the field of coaching and coaching psychology.
 He has co-authored/edited books and articles with Dr Albert Ellis and Prof Windy Dryden.